 I love biography and memoir and picked up this one recently at the library.
 I don’t know a lot about fashion and honestly couldn’t pick an Isaac Mizrahi dress out if I saw one, but I’m fascinated by how he built his business.
 It turns out that Isaac Mizrahi is a fabulous writer on top of all of his other talents and this book is incredibly engaging from the first page.
 Compelled by something inside him to create, Mizrahi set up a puppet theater in his family’s garage as a kid.
 After struggling terribly at a yeshiva he was saved by a wonderful 8th grade teacher who told his parents to send him to a performing arts high school in New York where he felt free for the first time to be himself (he was raised in an Orthodox Jewish community that was confining and he’s gay which was unacceptable in that community at the time).

 He has so many great stories about his time working at Perry Ellis and then at Calvin Klein and then striking out on his own and gaining recognition for his bold use of color.
 If you love to sew and love fashion, or are just interested in creative entrepreneurship and stories of perseverance by outsider thinkers, this is a great book.
-(You’ll notice that this book isn’t in my photo above.
+You’ll notice that this book isn’t in my photo above.
 That’s because it was due back at the library.
-Nothing stresses me out more than the thought of incurring a library fine!)
+Nothing stresses me out more than the thought of incurring a library fine!
+It is son if the reasons I always have with me some of the cheef botanicals cbd store supplements.

 Okay, that’s my summer stack of books!
 What are you reading?
 I always love a good recommendation.